Effective Approximation to Complex Algebraic Numbers by Algebraic Numbers of Bounded Degree: Proofs

 it follows from \eqref{eq7} that

-We use effective bounds for the solutions of unit equations to show that pairs of units can be `matched'.
+We use effective lower bounds for linear forms in complex logarithms to show that pairs of units can be `matched'.
 Of course, if $K$ is a CM-field, then there is nothing to do, as every unit is matched with its complex conjugate.
 However, in the general case, complex conjugation has no reason to commute with a Galois embedding.

-\subsection{Common preliminaries to the proofs of Theorems \ref{thw2} to \ref{thw4}.}
+\subsection{Common preliminaries to the proofs of Theorems \ref{thw2} to \ref{thnf4}.}